 Let's Talk About Brain Tumours

-Episode 53 -Using exercise as a form of therapy
+Episode 53 - Spotlight on exercise as a form of therapy

-In this episode, we talk to Liam Young about his recovery from his brain tumour.
-Liam tried the traditional route of counselling but found this wasn't for him but he found his perfect form of therapy through a personal trainer.
+We talk to Liam Young about how physical fitness contributed to his recovery from treatment for a brain tumour.
+Liam found that the traditional route of counselling wasn't for him.
+His perfect form of therapy was with a personal trainer.

-Liam talks about how at 25 he had never prioritised his health, but after his diagnosis he realised how important health actually and how that led to him embarking on a fitness program which he says helped him to deal with the mental and emotional trauma of his diagnosis.
+At 25 he had never prioritised his health, but after his diagnosis Liam realised how important it was and that led to him embarking on a fitness program which he says helped him to deal with the mental and emotional trauma of his diagnosis.

-If you would like to find out more about the ways a brain tumour diagnosis can affect your mental health and the support available you can find out more on our website
+To find out more about how a brain tumour diagnosis can affect your mental health and the support available, take a look at our website

 Better Safe Than Tumour